 To Learn More About Zar

-There is a series of three music CD’s that I recommend if you’d like to listen to these musicians in your home.
+There is a series of three music CD’s that I recommend if you’d like to listen to zar music in your home.
 Each of these CD’s comes with a different informative booklet with detailed information about zar traditions.
-If you search for them online, you’ll see the artist name listed as Awlad Abou al-Gheit:
+If you search for them online, look for the artist name of Awlad Abou al-Gheit:

 Zar: Trance Music for Women